Particular/docs.particular.net/servicecontrol/containerization/index.md

 Docker images for ServiceControl exist on Dockerhub under the [Particular organization](https://hub.docker.com/u/particular).
 These can be used to run ServiceControl in docker containers.
 These docker images are only available for Windows due to ServiceControl's current dependency on Windows ESENT storage.

-NOTE: The current base Windows 2016 operating system images for ServiceControl do not support notifying the application that it is being shut down when running `docker stop`.
-This means ServiceControl cannot perform a graceful shutdown which in very few cases could result in manual intervention to repair the underlying datastore.
+NOTE: ServiceControl cannot perform a graceful shutdown which can result in manual intervention to repair the underlying datastore.
+The base Windows operating system images do not support notifying the application that it is being shut down when running `docker stop`.

 ## Containers overview